htsull/JobPaw-Web-Scrapping/README.md

 - 🔗 Run python `getLinksScript.py` to create `jobPawLinks.xlsx` containing all job links.

 - 📑 Run python `getJobDetailsScript.py` to fetch each job description from the previously generated links file.
-The results will be stored in jobDetails.xlsx.
+The results will be stored in `jobDetails.xlsx`.

 💡 Both scripts display a progress bar while running and may pause periodically to avoid overwhelming the JobPaw servers.